Overview

 gh api /repos/joshjohanning-org/composite-caller-1

-repository and passing in the installation ID to the action, we have access to clone the repository even though it’s not the repository that the workflow is running from.
-We can also use the token generated here as a Bearer token for GitHub API requests, assuming it has the access.
+With the GitHub App only having access to the my-org/my-repo-2 repository and passing in the owner to the action, we can clone the other repository even though it’s not the repository running the workflow.
+We can also use the token generated here as a Bearer token for GitHub API requests or set the GH_TOKEN environment variable for gh CLI commands, assuming the app has the proper access to call the API endpoint(s).

 Scenario 2: Using a GitHub App as a rich comment bot